dergudzon/robonomics-smarthome/vacuum_connect.md

 nano ~/.homeassistant/configuration.yaml
 ```

-And add following to the end of the file:
+And add following to the end of the file (full config file you can find [here](configuration.yaml)):

 ```yaml
 automation: